-Prominent American psychic research subject, parapsychologist, and author. [ Ingo Swann was] born September 14, 1933, at Telluride, Colorado, died January 31, 2013 in New York City.
+Prominent American psychic research subject, parapsychologist, and author, Ingo Swann was born September 14, 1933, at Telluride, Colorado, and died January 31, 2013 in New York City.
 Swann studied at Westminster College, Salt Lake City, Utah, receiving a double bachelor’s degree in biology and art.
 He enlisted in the U.S. Army and served three years in Korea, after which he worked for twelve years at the United Nations Secretariat while pursuing an independent art career.

 Swann’s active participation in parapsychology research began in 1969 when he was 36 years old.
 During the next twenty years he worked only in controlled laboratory settings with scientific researchers.
 Although he lectured widely on the importance of psychic faculties and potentials, he has never publicly demonstrated his abilities.
 Because of his participation in hundreds of thousands of experimental trials, author Martin Ebon wrote of him as “parapsychology’s most tested guinea pig,” and Psychic News and other media often refer to him as “the scientific psychic.”

 During the 1950s and 1960s, because of psychic potentials partly evident in childhood, he became actively interested in occult and parapsychological literature and in a variety of novel mind-development programs which took positive approaches to the enhancement of ESP potentials.